 The Angry Al

 Angry Al is the kind of customer who calls you after he has reached the end of his rope.
-To be more elaborate, this kind of customer would have tried everything in their power to fix the issue at hand, but would have failed miserably.
-These customers may have been let down due to a process failure on the part of your organization and will let all their frustrations out on you, unfortunately.
-Hence by the time they reach you, they will be snappy, frustrated or, worse, actually yelling.
+To elaborate further, this type of customer would have tried everything in their power to resolve the issue at hand but would have failed miserably.
+These customers may have been let down due to a process failure on the part of your organization.
+They will likely direct all their frustrations toward you, unfortunately.
+Hence, by the time they reach you, they will be snappy, frustrated, or, worse, actually yelling.

 How do you deal with them:

 Kill the anger of this kind of customer through sympathy.
-Be a friend, step into the customer’s shoes to get a genuine sense of how they are feeling and finally tender an honest apology.
+Be a friend; step into the customer’s shoes to gain a genuine sense of how they are feeling and tender an honest apology.

 Your first step should be to listen to them carefully and acknowledge their pain points.
-It is also essential that you thank them for bringing this to your notice.
+It is also essential that you thank them for bringing this to your attention.

-Offer them a sincere apology and tell them what you will be doing to help them to fix the problem.
-Once you are done, check with them to see if they are having any more problems with the proposed solution or are happy with it.
-At times, it is alright to offer some form of compensation in the form of a discount or a coupon if you have the power to do so.
-But be careful with the compensation.
-You might get calls from other people who will expect a similar compensation for an issue resulting in a loophole in the system.
+Offer them a sincere apology and explain what you will do to help them resolve the issue.
+Once you are done, check with them to see if they are experiencing any further problems with the proposed solution or are satisfied with it.
+At times, it is acceptable to offer some form of compensation, such as a discount or coupon, if you have the authority to do so.
+But be careful with compensation.
+You may receive calls from others who expect similar compensation for an issue that results in a loophole in the system.

-Finally, note that if you resolve customer complaints well, your customers will be more likely to do business again and may also spread a good word about your outsourcing call center services and how you handle customer issues.
+Finally, note that if you resolve customer complaints effectively, your customers will be more likely to do business with you again and may also spread positive word-of-mouth about your outsourcing call center services and how you handle customer issues.

-Also make sure that you don’t further complicate the situation by bouncing them from one desk to another or by putting them on long holds.
-Make sure that you work as quickly and diligently as possible, and resolve the issue within the shortest possible time.
+Also, ensure that you don’t further complicate the situation by transferring them from one desk to another or by placing them on long holds.
+Ensure that you work as quickly and diligently as possible to resolve the issue within the shortest time possible.

-So, the key to deal with angry customers are
+So, the key to dealing with angry customers is

 The Negative Nancy

 This kind of customer can be a hard nut to crack.
 The reason for this is that they are neither aggressive nor overly expressive about their disappointment, like say an Angry Al or a Catty Cathy.
-Instead, much like a disappointed parent, they drop passive remarks about your product or service and it can be very hard to decide whether or not to act upon their concerns.
+Instead, much like a disappointed parent, they drop passive remarks about your product or service, and it can be tough to decide whether or not to act upon their concerns.

 Customers like this will always have some negative perspective on your product or service.
 For many agents, they can be the hardest ones to deal with because you can’t appease them with a mere apology or a simple solution.
-But if you wish to be among the best call center companies that are out there, you need to empower your agents to deal with customers of varying tempers.
+However, to be among the best call center companies, you need to empower your agents to handle customers with varying temperaments.

 How do you deal with them:

-You need to remain positive and deal with Negative Nancys with a great level of tact.
+You need to remain positive and deal with Negative Nancys with an excellent level of tact.
 Keep a smile on your face and never let them get you down.
-Do everything within your prowess to resolve their issue within the shortest possible time and show them that they have invested their faith in the right company.
+Do everything within your power to resolve their issue as quickly as possible and demonstrate that they have invested their faith in the right company.

 If you see that the customer has gone too far and is threatening you, document the conversation and report it to your supervisor.
 However, if they are just being unpleasant, you must try to make them feel heard.
-You can ask them questions about what went wrong, if they had a chat before with some other agent regarding the issue, which part of the product or service specifically upset them, etc.
+You can ask them questions about what went wrong, if they had a previous chat with another agent regarding the issue, which part of the product or service specifically upsets them, etc.

-Also try to win them over by asking them to provide feedback regarding the pitfalls in your operations.
+Also, try to win them over by asking for their feedback on the areas where your operations are falling short.

-To do this, you can invite them to fill out a survey that could be used to improve your business processes.
+To do this, you can invite them to complete a survey that can be used to improve your business processes.
 Almost all the top call center companies follow this strategy to make their customers feel that their opinions are valued.

 Moreover, always thank your customers for their efforts that are helping your organization improve.